aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile template.json -TemplateParameterFile parameters.json
    ```

-   **Note**: If you receive an error (for example while looking into the Deployment status in the Portal) like "Website with given name GEN-UNIQUE already exists." please make sure to go to the Prerequisites mentioned above regarding editing the template.
+   **Note**: If you receive an error (for example while looking into the Deployment status in the Portal) like "Website with given name GEN-UNIQUE already exists." please make sure to go to the step 1 mentioned above regarding editing the template.

 ## Task 2: Create a virtual network and bastion host